bombasticSlacks/Aspirant/Game/Duelist.md

 Enemies don’t receive benefits for outnumbering you.

 #### Planted
 If you haven’t moved this turn or last turn, you get a +2 to combat skill tests and get +2 to damage bonus.

+#### Lunge
+When you move into melee and attack in a turn, you add +1 to your damage roll.

 ---
 ### Advanced

-#### Fencer
+#### Circle Parry
-#TODOoverloaded
-When using a 1 handed [Piercing](Combat#Piercing) weapon with the balanced trait, you can circle parry, riposte and lunge.

-Circle Parry – A Special Manoeuvre that behaves like parrying with the addition that your opponent receives a -2 to attack you.
+A [Special Manoeuvre](Combat#Special%20Manoeuvres) that behaves like [Parry](Combat#Parry) with the addition that your opponent receives a -2 to attack you.
 If your opponent fails to hit you, they drop their weapon.

-Riposte – A modifier for when blocking.
-When blocking an opponent, you can take a -2 to your block.
-If you succeed, you can immediately make an attack or manoeuvre against that opponent.

-Lunge – When you move into melee and attack in a turn, you add +1 to your damage roll.

 #### Protect the Head
 You can opt to direct any head attacks to your body.